vkbo/novelWriter.io/source/features.rst

    .. grid-item::
       :padding: 1 0 0 3

-      The :guilabel:`Build Manuscript` tool lets you assemble all your files into a single document.
+      The **Build Manuscript** tool lets you assemble all your files into a single document.
 You can filter what to include to make a manuscript, make a draft of your novel outline, or compile a document of all your notes.

-      The result can be printed or saved to HTML, Open Document and Markdown.
+      The result can be printed or saved to an Open Document, a Word Document, as well as PDF, HTML and Markdown.
 The `Open Document`_ format is supported by most open source and commercial word processors.
-You can also print the manuscript, including Print to PDF.
+You can also print the manuscript.

    .. grid-item::
       :padding: 1 0 3 0